We have a new documentation site for cPanel & WHM! You can find our new documentation site at docs.cpanel.net.

 A stage of the software release cycle in which software remains at the alpha or beta development stage for an indefinite period of time.
 Developers often use this stage to release new features early in order to encourage wide-spread testing and feedback by early adopters.
 Perpetual development software is not subject to the same quality standards as General Availability releases.

 A computer scripting language that many web-based applications use.
-PHP applications commonly use the
+Some PHP applications require PEAR packages.

 A repository of PHP code. cPanel allows you to search for and install PEAR packages that consist of PHP programs, which perform useful functions for your website.
 You can install PEAR packages in cPanel's PHP PEAR Packages interface (cPanel >> Home >> Software >> PHP PEAR Packages) or in WHM's Module Installers interface (WHM >> Home >> Software >> Module Installers).